Rush on industrial solar heat in Germany

 In Germany, demand for high-temperature solar process heat is growing rapidly.
 In the past months, Soliterm, a western German provider of turnkey solar process heat (SHIP) solutions, has conducted an ever-greater number of prefeasibility studies in several sectors, especially in the food industry.
 Interest grew as the government introduced a EUR 25 per-tonne carbon price on heating fuel at the beginning of this year while continuing to offer high incentives covering up to 55 % of SHIP investment costs.
 Soliterm has already built multiple large plants in Turkey, which is home to its parabolic trough collector factory.
-The photo shows a 6,000 m2 (3 MWth) field commissioned in July 2020 in Izmir, Turkey.
+The photo shows the first part of a planned 4,500 m2 (3 MWth) field commissioned in July 2020 in Izmir, Turkey.
 Its 500 PTC1800 collectors supply heating and cooling for a processing facility owned by one of Soliterm’s clients, a packaging business.

 “We provide clean industrial heat, which is an increasingly important source of energy for food and beverage companies.
 More and more of their customers are now asking for sustainable products with a small ecological footprint,” said Deniz Lokurlu, Global Sales Director at the Soliterm Group.
 “Green electricity is important too.
 But we offer a key pillar for decarbonising the heating and cooling industry, a pillar that will prove essential to reaching German climate targets.”